flanksource/docs/docs/playbooks/concepts/approval/index.md

 # Approval

-Playbook runs can be protected behind an authorization so that it can only run if certain people or teams approve it.
+Authorization safeguards can be applied to playbook runs, ensuring their execution is limited to specific individuals or teams who grant approval.

 ## Approval